-Definitely look at how I can ensure some of the key messages can be communicated with our previously As intimated, the poverty-related attainment gap cannot be addressed by the efforts of schools alone.
-The problem requires a multi-disciplinary perspective and multi-agency solution.
-We need to build strong networks of support around communities, families and schools and recognise that individual children can be disadvantaged and marginalised in multiple ways [3].
+Definitely look at how I can ensure some of the key messages can be build strong networks of support around communities, families and schools and recognise that individual children can be disadvantaged and marginalised in multiple ways [3].
 Therefore we need to focus on meeting individual needs, particularly for children most at risk of underachievement.
 A key aspect of achieving this end is having a more holistic focus on children's education and achievements rather than focussing narrowly on attainment targets.